DerJusten/CyberSave77/README.md

 # CyberSave77

 CyberSave77 (prev.
-CyberStart77) is a little application which copies your **Auto-/and Quicksaves** in Cyberpunk2077, so you never have to worry about going back in the future anymore.
+CyberStart77) is a little application which copies your **Auto-/and Quicksaves** in Cyberpunk2077, so you'll never have to worry about losing 'that' save anymore.
 But it is more than just a simple copy job.
 You can customize the name based on your savegame stats and keep it clean by setting a time difference between the savegames you want to copy.
+It also includes a SaveGameManager to manage all of your saves easily.

 ## Features
 - copies all or just some of your Auto-/Quicksave while the game is running
 - start any additional applications like camera tools, video recording  etc. when the game is running or starting for the first time
 - create a backup of your savegame folder
 - create automatically a quicksave after a specific time (may be removed in later versions, since the game has an autosave function)
-- NEW manage easily all of your savegames with some clicks (display various information about your game progress, has move and delete function)
+- NEW manage easily all of your savegames with some clicks (display various information about your game progress, has rename, copy,move and delete function)
 ## How to use
 - download ZIP file in the release tab unzip it to any location and start CyberSave77.exe
 - adjust the settings like you want to